frankrousseau/kyou/README.md

 because you are pretty sure that lots of new suprises await you.

 KYou is the first steps through this new country.
-By building analytics from your [Cozy](http://cozy.io) data, it provides you with the first shape of a better knowledge of yourself.
+By building analytics from your [Cozy](http://cozy.io) data, it provides you the first shape of a better knowledge of yourself.
 Kyou aggregates data from your web applications and displays it as simple charts.
 With the help of these new insights, you will learn more about you and improve yourself.